Home run: Home run cycle

 An offshoot of hitting for the cycle, a "home run cycle" is when a player hits a solo home run, two-run home run, three-run home run, and grand slam all in one game.
-This is an extremely rare feat, as it requires the batter not only to hit four home runs in the game, but also to hit the home runs with a specific number of runners already on base.
+This is an extremely rare feat, as it requires the batter not only to hit four home runs in the game but also to hit the home runs with a specific number of runners already on base.
 This is largely dependent on circumstances outside of the player's control, such as teammates' ability to get on base, and the order in which the player comes to bat in any particular inning.
 A further variant of the home run cycle would be the "natural home run cycle", should a batter hit the home runs in the specific order listed above.

-A home run cycle has never occurred in MLB, which has only had 18 instances of a player hitting four home runs in a game.
-Though multiple home run cycles have been recorded in collegiate baseball, there have been two known home run cycles in a professional baseball game, one belongs to Tyrone Horne, playing for the Arkansas Travelers in a Double-A level Minor League Baseball game against the San Antonio Missions on July 27, 1998.
-The other was accomplished by Chandler Redmond of the Springfield Cardinals, of the Texas League in a game against the Amarillo Sod Poodles on August 10, 2022.
+A home run cycle has never occurred in MLB, which has only had 21 instances of a player hitting four home runs in a game.
+Though multiple home run cycles have been recorded in collegiate baseball, there have been two known home run cycles in a professional baseball game: one belongs to Tyrone Horne, playing for the Arkansas Travelers in a Double-A level Minor League Baseball game against the San Antonio Missions on July 27, 1998, and the other was accomplished by Chandler Redmond of the Springfield Cardinals, of the Texas League in a game against the Amarillo Sod Poodles on August 10, 2022.

-Major league players have come close to hitting a home run cycle, a notable example being Scooter Gennett of the Cincinnati Reds on June 6, 2017, when he hit four home runs against the St. Louis Cardinals.
+Major league players have come close to hitting a home run cycle, two notable examples being Scooter Gennett of the Cincinnati Reds on June 6, 2017, and Mark Whiten of the St. Louis Cardinals on September 7, 1993.
+Gennett hit four home runs against the St. Louis Cardinals.
 He hit a grand slam in the third inning, a two-run home run in the fourth inning, a solo home run in the sixth inning, and a two-run home run in the eighth inning.
-He had an opportunity for a three-run home run in the first inning, but drove in one run with a single in that at bat.
+He had an opportunity for a three-run home run in the first inning but drove in one run with a single in that at-bat.

+Whiten hit a grand slam in the first inning, a three-run home run in both the sixth and seventh inning, and a two-run home run in the ninth inning.
+In doing so, he also tied the MLB record for total RBIs in a game with 12.

+On Sept 8, 2024 Pavin Smith of the Arizona Diamondbacks hit 3 consecutive home runs versus the Houston Astros to have a shot at the Home Run Cycle.
+He hit a 3 run hr in the 2nd, a Grand Slam in the 3rd & a solo HR in the 5th.
+He struck out with a man on base in his final at-bat.